 Even if you don’t face legal trouble, mixing business and personal expenses will make tax season much more frustrating (and expensive) than it should be.
 When you maintain accurate records of expenditures and income, it’s easy to put together the necessary statements and follow your business’s progress.

 During their early days, countless small businesses make the mistake of mixing personal and business finances.
-In some cases, this is because some banks only let you open business checking accounts if you fulfill specific requirements.
+In some cases, some banks only let you open business checking accounts if you fulfill specific requirements.
 You might have to deposit a minimum amount into the account each month or maintain a minimum daily balance to avoid fees.
 Younger businesses might not be sure they can fulfill these requirements and don’t want to take on the stress of opening an account at a second bank.
 The solution is to open a second personal bank account simply.
 This will essentially act as your business checking account and allow you to separate your finances.

 4. Know How Much To Pay Each Quarter